 You should also make sure to check the expiry date on the container.
 When the expiry date is crossed, avoid using the synthetic oil in your car engine.
 The oil may damage your engine components.
 An expired oil will also not protect your engine and enable it to perform.

-Synthetic oils are artificially formulated.
+Synthetic lubricants are artificially formulated.
 As such, they come with various additives that help to meet the needs of your engine.

 The various additives can affect the shelf life of your synthetic oil.
 The multiple chemicals used in formulating synthetic oil have different shelf lives.